 |Eugene, OR||Cost: $$$$$||Graduation Rate: 55%||

-Northwest Christian University is a private Christian college located in Eugene.
-Originally founded as a divinity school and Bible college, NCU became a broad liberal arts institution in 1934 after a merger with Spokane University.
+Bushnell University is a private Christian college located in Eugene.
+Originally founded as a divinity school and Bible college, Bushnell became a broad liberal arts institution in 1934 after a merger with Spokane University.
 Approximately 800 students enroll each year.

-NCU is one of the best online colleges in Oregon designed specifically with working professionals in mind.
-Eight undergraduate majors are available online, including four of NCU's most popular areas of study: K-12 teacher education (requires some in-person classes), business administration, psychology, and interdisciplinary studies.
+Bushnell is one of the best online colleges in Oregon designed specifically with working professionals in mind.
+Eight undergraduate majors are available online, including four of Bushnell's most popular areas of study: K-12 teacher education (requires some in-person classes), business administration, psychology, and interdisciplinary studies.
 Registered nurses can pursue an RN-to-BSN pathway or an RN-to-MSN pathway.

 Asynchronous courses offer new start dates every eight weeks, and students can earn up to 30 credits for prior life or work experience.

-Admission to NCU's online programs requires a completed, no-cost application and submission of official transcripts.
+Admission to Bushnell's online programs requires a completed, no-cost application and submission of official transcripts.
 The school does not require ACT or SAT scores.
 Tuition rates are not higher for out-of-state students.

 University of Oregon